Finding the best, most comfortable, a pair of cycling shorts is absolutely critical to your cycling career.

 #5 – Best Value Urban Commuting Shorts: Zoic Men’s Black Market Bike Shorts

-The Zoic short is a two-in-one short.
+The Zoic is a two-in-one.
 You get a snazzy, plaid outer short with specially designed pockets that work well for holding your keys, wallet and cell phone — even when pedaling.

 But, what no one sees is the comfy, padded liner that protects your butt while you cruise around town.
 The inner padding can be removed for washing — or so you can wear these cool shorts without the padding.

-Unlike the more serious padded shorts that we have already discussed, these are not going to offer the same all-day protection, but then, they are also more comfortable when walking around town.
+Unlike the more serious padded options that we have already discussed, these are not going to offer the same all-day protection, but then, they are also more comfortable when walking around town.